EarthObservationSimulator/instrupy/docs/miscellaneous.rst

     :scale: 75 %
     :align: center

-    Illustration of RollOnly maneuver for conical and rectangular FOV instruments
+    Illustration of RollOnly maneuver for circular and rectangular FOV instruments